So how do you turn ‘2 dads or 2 moms’ into an opportunity to teach your child something important.

 [00:02:08] Now, a lot of this comes down to personal values.
 Some cultures and religions believe that same-sex relationships are wrong.
 I don’t know if that fits your situation.
 It’s okay to have those values and beliefs because that’s your choice but that doesn’t mean that you can discriminate.
 Children need to grow up knowing that there are laws.
 There are laws to protect people and to make sure that we don’t discriminate against others based on their gender, skin colour, or sexuality.
 That women can work, that it doesn’t matter what my skin colour is, or my sexuality.
 I have as good a chance of getting a job as you.

-If I’m same-sex attracted, I should have as much right to get a job as you.
+If I’m same-sex attracted, I have as much right to get a job as you.
 We have these laws to protect people, to make sure that we don’t discriminate and that we all have equal rights.
 Not just equal rights, but your rights as an individual as well.
 It’s important that kids grow up knowing about this.

 For example, I would say to my kids, ‘So your friend Tommy has got two mums, what do you think that means?’
 And they might go ‘Ah, it just means they’ve got a mum and a mum,’ and we might go, ‘Okay.’
 That response is non-committal and it’s not giving an assumption.
 As they get a little bit older, we might talk about it and they might go, ‘But mum, how did they make the baby if it takes an egg and a sperm?’
 So then, you might talk about the fact that those two mums must get the sperm from somewhere else.
 When I talk with my kids, I think it’s very important to mention that discrimination does exist.
 We talk about how some people believe it’s wrong for two women to fall in love and have a family.
-We could talk about how it’s because that’s what they believe, about their religion or that’s part of their culture and say, ‘Well look, it’s okay for them to have that belief but they still need to treat those people properly.
+We could talk about how it’s because that’s what they believe, about their religion or that’s part of their culture and say, ‘Well look, it’s okay for them to have that belief but they still need to treat same-sex attracted people properly.
 They still need to treat them like everyone else.’

 We just wait and see what happens.
-But the attitude that we take in my household is that it’s a normal thing, but some people aren’t okay with it.
+But the attitude that we take in my household is that it’s a normal thing, but that some people aren’t okay with it.
 And then, we talk about the prejudices that are in society.
 Because at the end of the day, they’re your values or beliefs and they’re based on your personal experiences so I’m not going to tell you what’s right and wrong.
 You might think that my values are wrong, and that’s fine.
 They’re very personal but I do think it’s important that children do grow up not discriminating because it’s illegal.

 It’s a behaviour that they can be taken to court for, sued for and possibly end up with a jail sentence.
 I’d like to think that we all want our kids to grow up to become good humans and that they’re part of the world.
 Being a part of the world means that we involve everyone.